 If you simply must get out on the water around Rock Sound, consider letting a local with experience do the job.
 You can hire someone for a simple sailing trip or even for a fishing, snorkeling, or diving adventure.
 There are so many possibilities, why risk the hazards of sailing yourself?

-If you're simply wanting to experience some time on the open water, without the cost and complications associated with renting a boat you should take a day sailing excursion.
-See the table below to obtain contact information for area day sailing companies.
+If you want to spend a few hours on the water, without the complications and cost associated with renting a boat you should take a day sailing excursion.
+Take a look at the listing below for information on area excursion services.

 |Eleuthera Tours Sailing||(242) 225-4408||11.9 mi.
 (19.2 km) West of Rock Sound|